 Toxicity.
 Irbesartan has low chronic toxicity.

 Risk.
 See the report by Goodpoint.

-Fass environmental information for Approvel (irbesartan) (downloaded 2018-07-09).
+Fass environmental information for Approvel (irbesartan) from Sanofi AB (downloaded 2020-11-04).

 Persistence: "As DT50total system < 32 days with still more than 15% of the parent compounds remaining at the end of the study, the correct phrase is: “Irbesartan is slowly degraded in the environment”."

 Bioaccumulation: Log Kow = 1.13 at pH 7 (OECD 107).

 Chronic toxicityt: There is NOEC for 3 trophic levels, lowest NOEC for fish (Pimephales promelas) ("NOEC 28 days (growth)") 7 040 microg/L.

 PEC/PNEC is based on sales data in Sweden in year 2016.
 PEC/PNEC = 0.000387 which gives the risk insignificant, i.e. consideration has not been given to measured levels in the environment.

 Scientific discussion for different medicinal products with irbesartan with the same conclusion for example Approvel "EPAR - Scientific Dissussion" published 16/10/2004.

 Toxicity: No data.